torvalds/linux/Documentation/teaching/labs/deferred_work.rst

 ------------------------------------------

 The purpose of this task is to exercise the synchronization between a deferrable action (a timer) and process context.
-Setup a periodic timer that monitors a list of processes.
+Set up a periodic timer that monitors a list of processes.
 If one of the processes terminate a message is printed.
 Processes can be dynamically added to the list.
 Use the *3-4-5-deferred/kernel/* skeleton as a base and